adityadate1997/song_recomendation_jtp/README.md

  cd <repository-path>
 ```

-Execute the following command to get the project running
+Execute the following commands to get the project running

 ```
  docker-compose build